 These bamboos are native to China, with a few species in Vietnam and the eastern Himalayas.
 Some species grow as art, with common names including umbrella bamboo and fountain bamboo.
 Plant in rich, acidic, well-drained soil in an area with shade during the hottest part of the day and protection from winter winds.
 Fargesia prefers a soil high in organic matter, allowing their leaves to remain on the ground around the stems to prevent the growth of weeds and enrich the soil.
 In cold winter areas, apply 2 inches of mulch, leaves, compost, or bark chips in late fall to provide insulation during the winter.

 The world of bamboo varieties is vast and beautiful.
 However, bamboo is a reasonably versatile plant to grow at home in that it has many benefits and can adapt to several environments.
+I hope you try growing bamboo indoors.

 With dedication, perseverance, and the tips we have for you here, bamboo will be a beautiful addition to your indoor garden.
 If contained correctly, bamboo can grow large and quickly in most environments, and despite the challenges, mastering indoor bamboo is more than possible and well worth the effort!